josh-white-278/zephyr-pub-sub/README.md

 The broker does not transfer ownership of a message reference to the subscriber.
 If a subscriber wishes to retain a reference to a received message it must acquire one before the handler function returns.
-The acquired reference must be released back to the broker before the message can be re-used.
-If the aquired reference is dropped without being released then the message will leak and it is likely the broker will run out of messages to allocate.
+The acquired reference must be released before the message can be re-used.
+If the aquired reference is dropped without being released then the message will leak and it is likely the allocator will run out of messages to allocate.

 ### Initialization Order

 1. Broker initialized
 2. Allocators initialized
-3. Allocators added to broker
+3. Allocators added
 4. Subscribers initialized
 5. Subscribers configured
 6. Subscribers added to broker

 ## Broker

-A broker is responsible for managing message allocation and message routing.
+A broker is responsible for managing message routing and acquiring/releasing message references for its subscribers.
 It maintains a list of subscribers in order of priority.
 When a message is received on its publish queue it iterates through the list checking each subscriber's subscriptions.
 If a subscription is found the message is passed to the subscriber through its selected queuing mechanism.
 The broker maintains acquiring and releasing references to messages as required, subscribers should not have to worry about it unless they are manually acquiring additional references.

-Messages allocated from a broker must be published or released back to the same broker, this is due to how messages track which allocator they belong to.
-Even if two brokers share an allocator an allocated message can only be used with the broker it was allocated from.
-A static message can be published to any broker and can even be published to multiple brokers at the same time.
-If a static message is to be published to multiple brokers then an additional reference must be acquired for each additional broker before publishing the message to any broker.
-This is because publishing a message transfers ownership of a reference so the correct number of references must be owned before publishing can start.
+Messages can only be published to a single broker due to the FIFO message queuing mechanism used by the broker.

 ### Default Broker